-The 99 Cent Only Stores (or other dollar stores) are a treasure trove of inexpensive, whimsical and practical items.
-In anticipation of the hot summer months, the dollar stores stock beach balls and sand toys, such as buckets.
-Buy a good sized sand bucket for each student.
+Dollar stores are a treasure trove of inexpensive, whimsical and practical items.
+In anticipation of the hot summer months, they stock beach balls and sand toys, such as buckets.
+Buy a good-sized sand bucket for each student.

-On the last day of school, hand out permanent markers and have each student autograph the bucket of the other students.
-If desired, the kids can add their phone numbers or – depending on age – email addresses to share.
-The buckets are useful for containing the odds and ends any kid’s room accumulates, and they make keeping track of names and phone numbers easy.
+On the last day of school, hand out permanent markers and have each student autograph one another’s buckets.
+If desired, the kids can add their phone numbers or email addresses to share, depending on their age.
+The buckets are useful for containing the odds and ends any kid’s room accumulates and they make wonderful mementos.

 Symbolic Gifts for Middle School Students

-Depending on the maturity and technological savvy of the middle school students in your care, they may not need the plastic bucket ‘address books’ to keep in touch with their classmates.
+Depending on the maturity and technological abilities of the middle school students in your care, they may not need the plastic bucket “address books” to keep in touch with their classmates.
 Encourage them with a more personal gift that is nevertheless witty and lighthearted.

-Purchase small, decorative plastic bags (one per student) and fill each with a pack of chewing gum, a pre-addressed and stamped postcard as well as a decorative pen and a little sack of peppermint candies.
+Purchase small, decorative plastic bags (one per student) and fill each with a pack of chewing gum, a pre-addressed and stamped postcard, a decorative pen and a little sack of peppermint candies.

 Individualized Gifts for Students

-This is not a task you want to undertake the night before school’s out, but over the course of a week or so.
-Print or copy the photo onto the back of a piece of award paper and fill out the front of the award with a student’s quality you want to highlight.
-Hand out the awards together with the note cards on the last day of class in a little awards ceremony.
+Print or copy the photo onto the back of a piece of award paper and fill out the front of the award with a quality you want to highlight for each student.
+Hand out the awards with the note cards on the last day of class in a little awards ceremony.